markmbaum/emf/README.md

 code isn't released, so a line-by-line replication of the calculations isn't possible.
 However, this version of the code has been able to reproduce FIELDS results to a very high degree of accuracy.

 Some testing has shown error between this code and FIELDS results up to 3 %.
 I've been told that the FIELDS program runs 16-bit BASIC, lower precision than modern languages, and that BASIC has known accuracy issues with the sine and cosine functions.
 Additionally, the results of FIELDS simulations are saved to output files with the values rounded or truncated to the thousandths digit.
 These factors might explain the error.
-However, most testing has shown extremely small error, on the order of actual computational roundoff.
+However, most testing has shown extremely small error, on the order of computational roundoff.

 The FIELDS method of calculating EMF near transmission lines is not improved by this code.
 It seems like the FIELDS approach has a lot of inertia and people